-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (same as HEAT speed).
+When the R to G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (can be adjusted to FAN, HEAT, or COOL speed) at the thermostat.
+Factory default is FAN speed.
 Terminal EAC-1 is energized as long as the blower motor BLWM is energized.

-During a "call for heat," the blower BLWM will stop during igniter warm-up (17 seconds), ignition (7 seconds), and blower-ON delay (66 or 45 seconds for 040 through 120 sizes or for 140 size), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at HEAT speed.
-In heating, the furnace control CPU will continue running the blower motor BLWM at HEAT speed after the selected blower-OFF delay period is completed.
+During a call for heat, the blower BLWM will stop during igniter warm-up (17 seconds), ignition (7 seconds), and blower-ON delay (66 or 45 seconds for 040 through 120 sizes or for 140 size), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at HEAT speed.